Why You Should Consider a Tankless Water Heater

 Tankless water heaters offer numerous benefits, including energy efficiency, space savings, and a longer lifespan.

-Of course, they also come with higher upfront costs and performance limitations in high-demand situations.
+However, they also come with higher upfront costs and performance limitations in high-demand situations.

 Whether a tankless water heater is the right choice for you depends on factors such as your household’s water usage, budget, and existing home infrastructure.